tobvor/brother-auto-scan/README.md

 ## Web GUI

-This project includes a minimal web GUI.
-The GUI is served by the same FastAPI container and talks to the existing `/scan/*` endpoints.
+This project includes a minimal web GUI (when plugging directly via USB into a server).

-- When **GUI is enabled**, opening `http://localhost:8000/` shows:
-  - A full-screen gradient background.
-  - A single round **Start scan** button in the center.
-  - When scanning/processing, the button displays the current status and page count; a **Cancel** button appears underneath.
-  - When finished, you can **download the PDF** and **reset** the session.

 ### Running with GUI